YasiruR/fabriK/docs/deploy.md

 In case you have a different file name for the organization CA certificate, you may replace the certificate file path in the above configuration as required.

+## Orderer/Peer

+The same instance (as organization CA) or different instances can be used to deploy orderers and peers.
+The deployment process will be the same for both peers and orderers, except for the user type and specific directory paths.

+### 1. Create NodeOUs

+As similar to the organization CA, we need to create a config.yaml to include NodeOUs.
+The content will be the same but make sure to update the certificate file if it different from the one used in organization CA.

+### 2. Create directory for orderer

+Since we will be storing TLS certificates and identity MSP, we need to create the respective directories in advance.

+`mkdir -p /root/hfb/org1/orderers/ord1/msp`
+`mkdir -p /root/hfb/org1/orderers/ord1/tls`

+### 3. Register with TLS CA

+In order to enable TLS communication, the node needs to be first registered with the TLS server.
+This command* should be executed in the instance where TLS CA is hosted with the admin user.

+`./fabric-ca-client register -d --id.name ord1-org1 --id.secret ord1pw --id.type orderer -u https://fabric-tls-ca:9090 --mspdir /root/hfb/tls-ca/admin/msp`

+### 4. Enroll with TLS CA

+The following command* needs to be executed in the instance where peer/node will be deployed in order to generate and store TLS certificates (we assume that the hostname of the orderer instance is _fabric-org1-ord1_).
+The credentials should be the same which you used to register the node with the TLS server.

+`./fabric-ca-client enroll -d -u https://ord1-org1:ord1pw@fabric-tls-ca:9090 --csr.hosts 'fabric-org1-ord1' --mspdir /root/hfb/org1/orderers/ord1/tls`

+### 5. Register with organization CA

+We now need to create an identity for the user within the organization which can be achieved by executing the following command* with the organization CA.

+`./fabric-ca-client register -d --id.name ord1-org1 --id.secret ord1pw --id.type orderer -u https://fabric-org1-ca:9090 --mspdir /root/hfb/org1/ca/admin/msp`

+### 6. Enroll with organization CA

+We can now create the MSP related to the orderer with the enroll command* as follows.

+`./fabric-ca-client enroll -d -u https://ord1-org1:ord1pw@fabric-org1-ca:9090 --mspdir /root/hfb/org1/orderers/ord1/msp`

+### 7. Deploy peer/orderer

+As similar with the CAs, we can now modify the corresponding sample manifest file in [k8s directory](../k8s) as necessary and apply it with _kubectl_ command.

+`kubectl apply -f <orderer/peer-manifest-file>.yaml`

+Execute `kubectl logs <pod-id>` of the relevant service to inspect logs and verify if the deployment is successful.

+*In case of a peer, replace the type as _peer_ along with the appropriate credentials and directory paths.